FuelLabs/fuel-indexer/docs/src/for-contributors/index.md

 Further, the indexer uses end-to-end (E2E) tests.
 In order to trigger these end-to-end tests, you'll want to use the `e2e` features flag: `--features e2e`.

 > All end-to-end tests also require the use of a database feature.
-For example, to run the end-to-end tests with a Posgres backend, use `--features e2e,postgres`.
+For example, to run the end-to-end tests with a Posgres backend, use `--features postgres`.

 ### Default tests